Celebrate Our Queer Spiritual Ancestors

 Drumming and dancing around a bonfire is a wonderful way to ecstatically express what is felt in the heart.

-Heart Cirlce
+Heart Circle

 The heart circle involves sharing our stories as queer people in a supportive space without judgment or expectation.